HashimAlHasani/React-Notes/README.md

     except Customer.DoesNotExist:
         return None
 ```
-- We might have many elements with the same name so we can change the return to filter our elements to get only one array back wit all the elements:
+- We might have many elements with the same name so we can change the return to filter our elements to get only one array back with all the elements:
 ```
 return Customer.objects.filter(name=name)
 ```